Paul Inducted into Michigan High School Lacrosse Coaches Hall of Fame

 Office: (734) 763-3679

-In his fourth season as head coach of the Michigan men's lacrosse team, head coach John Paul has continued his quest towards building the Wolverines into an NCAA power after spending the previous 14 seasons as head coach of the University of Michigan men's lacrosse club team, compiling a career record of 241-44.
+In season five as head coach of the Michigan men's lacrosse team, head coach John Paul has continued his quest towards building the Wolverines into an NCAA power after spending the previous 14 seasons as head coach of the University of Michigan men's lacrosse club team, compiling a career record of 241-44.
 Under his direction, the team earned 13 straight Men's Collegiate Lacrosse Association (MCLA) national tournament invitations (1999-2011), reaching at least the quarterfinals every year except one.
 His teams captured an unprecedented three straight national club team titles from 2008-10, and 11 of the last 13 Central Collegiate Lacrosse Association (CCLA) championships, including each of the last five.

 The 2014 season saw several varsity milestones,as the Wolverines won a program-record five games, including the team's first-ever back-to-back wins (Mercer on Feb.
 14 by a 20-7 count, and at Detroit on Feb.
 19 by a 14-13 count).
 U-M went on to make its first postseason appearance ever after a critical ECAC Conference win over Bellarmine on March 15 and finished with a 1-3 ECAC Conference mark to secure the No. 4 seed in the tournament.
 U-M eventually fell to the No. 15 Fairfield Stags in the first round by a 12-5 count.